-The Commission adopts the following procedures and determinations with respect to the hearing:
+The Commission adopts the following procedures and determinations with respect to the scheduled hearing:

-- 1. No later than Friday, January 11, 2019, at 4:00 p.m., you and Liberty, (hereinafter "the parties"), and Commission Staff, if applicable, shall file the following with the Commission: - a.
+- 1. No later than Tuesday, January 29, 2019, at 4:00 p.m., you and Liberty (hereinafter "the parties") shall file a letter describing any alleged inaccuracy in the "DE 18-148 Summary of Allegations" attached hereto. - 2.
+No later than Tuesday, February 12, 2019, at 4:00 p.m., the parties, and Commission Staff, if applicable, shall file the following: - a.
 A list of witnesses the party intends to call at the hearing.
 The list shall identify each witness by name and business address or town or city of residence. - b.
 A short written summary of each witness's position.
 The summary should provide each witness's account of the facts and any other relevant topic about which the witness is expected to testify. - c.
-You may provide and Liberty shall provide a list of agreed upon ("stipulated") relevant facts, either by working with the other party to create such a list, or by
+You may provide and Liberty shall provide a list of agreed upon (stipulated) relevant facts either by working with the other party to create such a list, or by providing a list of facts that each side believes are not in dispute (see Puc 203.20); and - d.
+You may submit and Liberty shall submit a brief legal analysis of the issues identified in the attached "DE-18-148 Summary of Allegations" involved in this case. - 3.
+No later than Tuesday, February 12, 2019, at 4:00 p.m., each party shall file all exhibits the party intends to introduce at the hearing.
+Exhibits shall include copies of disconnection notices, if any, any relevant official correspondence or other communications between the parties, and any other documents the party believes will support that party's respective positions.
+Unless "good cause" is established, the Commission shall not accept any exhibits that were not submitted in advance. - 4.
+At the hearing, the parties may ask questions of all witnesses, regardless of which party calls the witness.
+Unless "good cause" is established, only witnesses whose testimony has been summarized, as described above, shall be allowed to testify or

-1 For you as complainant, "file" means that a document is signed and sent to the Commission by first class mail, or by hand-delivery, so that the document is received no later than 4:00 p.m. on the specified date.
+&lt;sup>2 For you as complainant, "file" means that a document is signed and sent to the Commission by first class mail, or by hand-delivery, so that the document is received no later than 4:00 p.m. on the specified date.
 See Puc 203.11.
-Consistent with the Commission's October 1, 2018, secretarial letter, you are not required to provide the Commission with multiple copies of your filings.
+Consistent with the Commission's October 1, 2018 Secretarial Letter, you are not required to provide the Commission with multiple copies of your filing.
 You must, however, mail or hand-deliver a copy to Liberty Utilities, c/o Michael Sheehan, Esq., Senior Counsel, 116 North Main Street, Concord, NH 03301.